FrameworkComputer/qmk_hid/README.md

 Currently focusing on the VIA API.
 It will soon be superceded by QMK XAP, but that isn't ready yet.

-I've only tested on Linux so far, but should also work on Windows, FreeBSD and macOS.
+Tested to work on Windows and Linux, without any drivers or admin privileges.

 ## Building